 So, you think you’re not good enough.
 You’re certain you’re too flawed, too messed up, and have made too many mistakes to ever be considered useful for God.

-But, in spite of all that baggage you carry, guess what?
-You are actually, no kidding, a saint in God’s eyes.
-Anyway, you might as well suck it up and live like that’s your truth.
-I suppose the big question is where do you even start believing that when the world tells you you’re as likely to be a saint as you are to birth an elephant?!
+Well, guess what?
+In spite of all that baggage you carry, you are actually, no kidding, a saint in God’s eyes.
+So, you might as well suck it up and live like that’s your truth.
+I suppose the big question is, how do you even start believing that when the world tells you you’re as likely to be a saint as you are to birth an elephant?
 How about starting here – get over yourself!

 Have you ever read the life stories of some of the most beloved saints?
 I have.
-And I want to tell you, for a split second I think I have the tiniest, microchance of being one of those impossible, messy, screwed up humans that God will actually use.
+And I want to tell you, for a split second, I will think I have the tiniest microchance of being one of those impossible, messy, screwed-up humans that God will actually use.
 I know.
 Crazy huh?

-But, don’t hold your breath and don’t look for her statue to adorn your in-home shrine.
-And don’t hold out hope of having her pray for that impossible brother of yours.
+But don’t hold your breath, and don’t look for her statue to adorn your in-home shrine.
+Don’t hold out hope of having her pray for that impossible brother of yours.
 And don’t think for a minute she would ever want any of it anyway!

 And if that’s not enough, let me share some additional thoughts about everyone’s innate saintliness:

-I have no doubt God calls us all to serve “for such a time as this” as my favorite hero, Esther, says.
-But, we can’t seem to buy into her words at the end of her heroic proclamation, “…and if I die, I die.”
+I have no doubt God calls us all to serve “for such a time as this”, as my favorite heroine, Esther, says.
+But, we can’t seem to buy into her words at the end of her proclamation, “…and if I die, I die.”
 Oops.

 Her words have always spoken so profoundly to me.
 Esther was incredibly brave.
 She was willing to die for love of her people, just like the apostles after Jesus and the Holy Spirit instilled a brave heart in them: a boldness that surprised everyone around them.
-(I have no doubt even their mother’s were shocked!)
+(Not bad for the kids who probably had their mothers check for monsters under the bed at night.)
 This was a boldness even they didn’t realize they had, when before, they ran and hid in fear!
-Dummies – everyone of them!
+Beloved misfits – every one of them!

-Beyond that, we have to trust and cling to Him even when He seems silent in our suffering.
+Beyond that, we have to trust and cling to him even when he seems silent in our suffering.
 I know, that totally sucks and usually isn’t what we signed up for.
-Most of what happens in life we will never understand this side of eternity.
-I have learned to be okay with that and it has given me a great deal of peace along with a smidgeon courage.
+Most of what happens in life, we will never understand this side of eternity.
+I have learned to be okay with that, and it has given me a great deal of peace along with a smidgeon of courage.
 Think mustard seed.

 So, let’s remember:

-When we lose hope and we get swallowed up in the muck and mire of life, God reminds us of His steadfast promise to never leave us.
+- When we lose hope and get swallowed up in the muck and mire of life, God reminds us of his steadfast promise to never leave us.

-When we feel alone in our brokenness God holds our trembling hearts.
+- When we feel alone in our brokenness, God holds our trembling heart.

-When the injustice of the world seems overwhelming, God calls us to boldness and courage to model a spirit of love that can infuse the hearts of those who are watching, especially our children who may follow our lead.
+- When the injustice of the world seems overwhelming, God calls us to boldness and courage to model a spirit of love that can infuse the hearts of those who are watching.
+And you can bet people are watching.

-God needs you, all of you, even the broken parts, especially the broken parts, that are more a beacon of hope for others than the shiny parts we put on display.
+God needs you, all of you, even the broken parts, especially the broken parts that are more of a beacon of hope for others than the shiny parts we put on display.
 And you can relax.
 They’re not looking for a Savior.
 That job’s already taken.

 And so…carry on warrior!